OctopusDeploy/docs/docs/guides/node-on-nix-deployments/configure-octopus-deploy-project.md

 :::

 :::success
-For the purpose of this guide we will only use the one deployment environment but there are several other pages in this documentation which explain the benefits of leveraging [environments](/docs/home/key-concepts/environments.md) and [lifecycles](/docs/home/key-concepts/lifecycles.md) to create advanced deployment processes.
+For the purpose of this guide we will only use the one deployment environment but there are several other pages in this documentation which explain the benefits of leveragingÂ [environments](/docs/home/key-concepts/environments.md)Â andÂ [lifecycles](/docs/home/key-concepts/lifecycles.md)Â to create advanced deployment processes.
 :::

 ## Configure Account & Target

 To connect over SSH the first thing you will need to do is add the credentials for your machine.
-If you followed the previous  "[Configuring Target Machine](/docs/home/guides/node-on-nix-deployments/configuring-target-machine.md)" step this should consist of a username and password pair.
+If you followed the previous Â "[Configuring Target Machine](/docs/home/guides/node-on-nix-deployments/configuring-target-machine.md)" step this should consist of a username and password pair.

 - Navigate to *Environments > Accounts > Usernames/Passwords > Add Account* and add these credentials.